ISR effects on loop corrections of a top pair-production at the ILC: Calculation Method

-The effect of the initial photon emission can be factorized when a total energy of emitted photons are small enough compared with a beam energy.
-The calculations under a such approximation is referred as the ``soft photon approximation(SPA)''.
-Under the SPA, the corrected cross sections with the initial state photon radiation(ISR), $\sigma_{ISR}$, can be obtained from the tree cross sections $\sigma_{Tree}$ using a structure function $H(x,s)$ as follows:
+The effect of the initial photon emission can be factorized when the total energy of the emitted photons is sufficiently small compared to the beam energy or the small angle (co-linear) emission.
+The calculations under such an approximation are referred to as the ``soft-colinear photon approximation(SPA)''.
+Using the SPA, the corrected cross-sections with the initial state photon radiation(ISR), $\sigma_{ISR}$, can be obtained from the tree cross-sections $\sigma_{Tree}$ using a structure function $H(x,s)$ as follows:

-where $s$ is the CM energy square and $x$ is a energy fraction of emitted photons.
+where $s$ is the CM energy squared and $x$ is the energy fraction of an emitted photon.
 The structure function can be calculated using the perturbative method with the SPA.
-Concrete formulae of the structure function are known up to two loop order\cite{doi:10.1143/PTPS.100.1}.
-A further improvement of the cross section estimation is possible using the ``exponentiation method''.
-Initial state photon emissions under the SPA, a probability to emit each photon should be independent each other.
-Thus, the probability to emitt any number of photons can be calculated as
+Concrete formulae of the structure function are calculated up to two loop orders\cite{doi:10.1143/PTPS.100.1}.
+A further improvement of the cross-section estimation is possible using the ``exponentiation method''.
+For initial state photon emissions under the SPA, the probability of emitting each photon should be independent of each other.
+Thus, the probability of emitting any number of photons can be calculated as;

-where $p_i$ is a probability to emit $i$-photons.
-A factor $1/i!$ appeared because of a number of identical particles (photons) in the final state.
-This is nothing more than the Taylor expansion of the exponential function.
-Therefore, the effect of the multiple photon emissions can be estimated by putting the one photon emission probability in an argument of the exponential function.
-This technique is referred as the exponentiation or the resummation method.
+where $p_k$ is the probability of emitting $k$ photons.
+A factor $1/k!$ is necessary due to the appearance of $k$ identical particles (photons)in the final state.
+This is essentially a Taylor expansion of the exponential function.
+Therefore, the effect of multiple photon emissions can be estimated by making the one-photon emission probability the argument of the exponential function.
+This technique is referred to as to the exponentiation method.
+When the exponentiation method is applied to the cross-section calculations at loop level, the corrected cross-sections cannot simply be expressed as the formula (\ref{ISRTree}), because the same loop corrections are included in both the structure function and loop amplitudes.
+To avoid a double counting of the same corrections in the structure function and loop amplitudes, the terms of corrections have to be rearranged.

-When the resummation method is applied to the cross section calculations at loop level, the corrected cross sections can not be expressed simply like the formula (\ref{ISRTree}), because the same loop corrections are included in both of the structure function and the loop amplitudes.
-To avoid a double counting of the same effects both in the structure function and the loop amplitudes, one have to rearrange terms of corrections as follows: The total cross section at one-loop (fixed) order without the resummation, $\sigma_{NLO;fixed}$, can be expressed as
+The total cross-section at one-loop (fixed) order without the exponentiation, which is denoted as $\sigma_{NLO;fixed}$, can be expressed as;